protocol/research-website/content/posts/202206-consensusfactory-post/index.md

 The day closed with a panel bringing together some of the speakers and the audience, and appropriately titled "[Decentralized Reflections on Consensus](https://youtu.be/f7g67E5aRFw)".
 You'll find the [full playlist here](https://www.youtube.com/playlist?list=PLhuBigpl7lqt1u31AXFIVttjYVS8X9fpO), and each talked linked from the list above.

 If you can't get enough of consensus, note that the submission deadline for [ConsensusDay 22](/sites/consensusday22/calls/) has been extended to 1 July.
-There is still time to submit and join us in November at CCS.
+There is still time to submit and join us in November at [ACM CCS 2022](https://www.sigsac.org/ccs/CCS2022/) in Los Angeles.
 See you there!